snowmerak/DraftStore/README.md

 ## 📋 Prerequisites

 - Go 1.24.4+
-- AWS Account with S3 access
+- AWS Account with S3 access OR MinIO server
 - Docker (for containerized deployment)
 - Kubernetes cluster (for production deployment)
 - Buf CLI (for protocol buffer generation)